 Another feature I really like is the ability to sort and filter users based on certain criteria, such as how long they’ve been a customer, their last log-in, and even the number of Twitter followers they have.
 It provides a wealth of info that I can slice and dice to visualize my customer base and engage with them intelligently.

-For a small business CRM, I would still go with Zendesk in 2022, hands-down.
+For a small business CRM, I would still go with Zendesk, hands-down.
 I’ve been using it for years now and no other platform is as intuitive and robust as Zendesk in my opinion When you integrate it with other apps such as Gmail, LiveChat, and other apps, Zendesk can become a powerful customer service suite.

 In a nutshell, Zendesk works by creating a support ticket every time a client contacts your company with any issue.
 From the support ticket, you can then choose to reply by email or call the number back directly to resolve the issue.
 You can also browse previous support requests by the same customer to see if it’s a new or recurring issue.
 So it makes it very easy to quickly address issues via the integration with Gmail since you will get alerts every time a support ticket comes in.